ubaierbhat/cobol-programming-course/COBOL Programming with VSCode.md

 - Variable (field) definitions:

-o   Variables are defined elements in your COBOL program that hold data your program will process.
+    - Variables are defined elements in your COBOL program that hold data your program will process.

      - The variable names appear black in the editor.